itschaindev/itschaindev.github.io/_posts/2024-01-04-temporal-fallacy.md

 ## My Life

 You must be wondering why am I blabbering so much about time!
 For me it is fascinating how an intangible concept of time, has made us do things and shape how we live our lives.
 We are slaves to it.
-Slaves of something that does not really exist other than an tool to measure and explain physical phenomena.
+Slaves of something that does not really exist other than a tool to measure and explain physical phenomena.
 We know as a matter of fact that electrons are constantly moving around trillions of protons.
 And yet that has negligible effect on our day to day lives, how we think and how we want to live our lives.

 > We pay no attention to the reality that is but willingly enslave our lives to a reality that isn't.

 I'm in no ways saying that keeping time isn't important.
-It is a great entity to measure, compare and understand the reality.
+It is a great unit to measure, compare and understand the reality.

 Putting pressure on our selves, which are time-dependent, simply doesn't make sense.
 Getting education by 20, marriage by 30, starting your own venture by 40, are nothing but a poor yardstick designed to compete in an unfair world.
 We know for a fact that each individual is different biologically, let alone psychologically and yet we use the same yardstick to evaluate everyone.

 Off lately, I've started to think of my life not in my age but in terms of events.
 For example, I want to pursue a PhD.
 Whenever I can, I will take that up and not by certain age.
 Of course, there are physical restrictions to some activity as your body gets old but those are few and vary based on how well you've treated your body.
-Seeing the world in terms of events, takes pressure off from you and other people.
+Seeing the world in terms of events, takes pressure off of you and other people.
 Easier said than done.
-This will take time since as I already mentioned, it is indeed difficult to perceive your life without a frame of time.
+This will take time as it is indeed difficult to perceive your life without a frame of time.

 When - is the question, I think, doesn't make much sense.
 People grow at different pace, in all sorts of qualities.
 I'm learning to be more patient and accepting of this fact rather than setting my own expectations by my standards.